cjdbarlow/Part-One/regulation_of_body_temperature.md

 * **Evaporation**

 ###Radiative
+Radiative heat exchange:
-Radiative heat exchange is the loss of heat through EMR (black body radiation) by all objects above 0°K - it does not require a transfer medium.
-It makes up ~45% of heat loss under thermoneutral conditions.
+* Describes the loss of heat through EMR by all objects above 0°K
+  * Radiative heat loss is proportional to temperature
+  * Radiative heat loss does not require a transfer medium
+* Makes up ~45% of heat loss under thermoneutral conditions.

-The temperature differential between an individual and their environment is also important in radiant heat flux - a cold environment (e.g. operating theatre) is an important source of radiant heat loss (as the heat loss from the patient is greater than the heat gain from the surrounding environment).
+* Depends on the temperature differential between an individual and their environmen
+  * A cold environment (e.g. operating theatre) causes a large radiant heat loss
+  The heat loss from the patient is greater than the heat gain from the surrounding environment.

 ###Conduction
-**Conduction** is the **transfer of heat (as kinetic energy) by direct contact**, and occurs from the higher temperature object to the lower temperature one.
-Bodies must be in contact to conduct heat, so solids conduct heat better than gases, and there is no conduction in a vacuum.
+**Conduction** is the **transfer of heat (as kinetic energy) by direct contact** from a higher temperature object to the lower temperature one.
+Conduction:
+* Requires physical contact between bodies to conduct heat
+  * Solids conduct heat better than gases
+  * There is no conduction in a vacuum

-Therefore, heat loss via conduction is minimal in air but is a major cause of heat loss in immersion.
-As fat is a poorer conductor of heat than muscle, increased body fat will slow heat loss by conduction.
+* Heat loss via conduction is minimal in air but is a major cause of heat loss in immersion
+* As fat is a poorer conductor of heat than muscle, increased body fat will slow heat loss by conduction

 ###Convection
 **Convection** is loss of heat by conduction by a moving object.
+Convection is:
-It is the predominant mechanism of heat loss in the naked human, with greater effects at higher wind speeds.
+* The predominant mechanism of heat loss in the naked human
+Effects are greater effects at higher wind speeds.

 ###Evaporation
-**Evaporation** is the loss of energy when water changes state.
+**Evaporative losses** describe the loss of heat energy due to the latent heat of vaporisation of water.
 Evaporation of 100ml of water will reduce body temperature by ~1°C.

 ##Temperature Sensation and Regulation
 Temperature sensors are **central** and **peripheral**, whilst **regulation** occurs centrally.

 ###Central sensation
+Central temperature sensors exist in the:
+* Abdomial viscera
+* Spinal cord
+* Hypothalamus
-Central temperature sensors exist in abdomial viscera, spinal cord, hypothalamus, and brainstem.
-The area with greatest effect is the **anterior hypothalamus**, cells of which respond to both increased and decreased temperatures by **altering their rate of depolarisation**, eliciting an array of neuronal and hormonal responses.
+**Anterior hypothalamus** is the most important central theroreceptor, and responds to  both increased and decreased temperatures by **altering their rate of depolarisation**, eliciting an array of neuronal and hormonal responses.
+* Brainstem

-The **interthreshold range** - the range of core temperatures not triggering a response - is only 0.2 to 0.4°C.
+The **interthreshold range** is the range of core temperatures not triggering a response.
+* Normal is 0.2 to 0.4°C.
+* Widens under anaesthesia to ~4°C

 ###Peripheral sensation
+Peripheral temperature sensors are:
+* **Free nerve endings**
+* Extremely sensitive
-Peripheral temperature sensors are **free nerve endings** (C-fibres) and may be **either cold or warm**.
-Both are extremely sensitive, and alter their rates of firing by orders of magnitude in response to temperature change.
+Alter their rates of firing by orders of magnitude in response to temperature change.
+* Divided into:
+  * **Cold receptors**

-**Cold receptors** lie beneath the epidermis, and are excited by cooling (inhibited by warming), active from 10-40°C, with a static maxima at 25°C.
+  Lie beneath the epidermis, and are excited by cooling (inhibited by warming), active from 10-40°C, with a static maxima at 25°C.
+  * **Warm receptors**

-**Warm receptors** lie deep to the dermis, are excited by warming (and inhibited by cooling), active from 30-50°C, with a static maxima at 44°C.
+  Lie deep to the dermis, are excited by warming (and inhibited by cooling), active from 30-50°C, with a static maxima at 44°C.

 ###Regulation